Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 ***President Beau Chambliss***

-"Can an array just… *malfunction* like that?"
+"Can an array just... *malfunction* like that?"

 "Easily, I’m told.
 Apparently, getting them to *not* smash whatever they transit into a blast of highly compressed high-energy plasma, so that you can safely pass through, that’s the hard part.
 They’re all designed with several layers of failsafes to prevent *exactly* this kind of misfire, Mister President. "

-"Dear God…" Chambliss touched his face as he considered that thought. "...So an entire *freight train* just arrived in Franklin as a cloud of superheated gas?"
+"Dear God..."
+Chambliss touched his face as he considered that thought. "...So an entire *freight train* just arrived in Franklin as a cloud of superheated gas?"

-"Yes sir. *USS Robert Heinlein* and *USS San Diego* are in orbit and sending down Weavers, but… from the orbital imagery, the colony looks like a nuke hit it.
-We’re probably looking at tens of thousands dead, God-knows-how-many wounded, and until we can figure out what caused the misfire and whether it’s safe to jump again… even if we had an intact jump array on the ground…"
+"Yes sir. *USS Robert Heinlein* and *USS San Diego* are in orbit and sending down Weavers, but... from the orbital imagery, the colony looks like a nuke hit it.
+We’re probably looking at tens of thousands dead, God-knows-how-many wounded, and until we can figure out what caused the misfire and whether it’s safe to jump again... even if we had an intact jump array on the ground..."

 Chambliss nodded.
 "Send formal aid requests to the other Cimbrean colonies, and see how quickly we can re-establish jump contact.
 The sooner we can get help to those people, the better.
 What about Chicago?"

 A funereal silence descended on the room.

-"The death toll there is, um… well, we’re lucky it wasn’t higher.
-But the economic damage is going to be…" The speaker tailed off, awkwardly.
+"The death toll there is, um... well, we’re lucky it wasn’t higher.
+But the economic damage is going to be..."
+The speaker tailed off, awkwardly.

 "Franklin was a massive investment, and generating enormous resources.
 Rescuing the colony and restoring it is going to be incalculably expensive.
 Writing it off for lost, even more so.
-Then there’s the damage to Chicago’s own rail throughput, which is right at the heart of our own national logistics…"
+Then there’s the damage to Chicago’s own rail throughput, which is right at the heart of our own national logistics..."

 "In short Mister President, we don’t know exactly *how* bad this is going to be, just that it’s *bad."*